 A note about puppies and Veterinarians… Simply put, there are some bad ones out there.
 Think predatory lending industry type of bad.
 You are vulnerable right now, but you are not dumb.
 If something does not sound right, you are more than likely correct.
 Get a second opinion, a third or fourth opinion if needed.
 Go to a dog park (not with the puppy) and get some opinions and referrals.
 If you start hearing one Vets name more than others, that is the place to start.

 We want to keep this post simple.
-Come back later for week 2 tips with a new puppy.
+Take a look at tips for week 2 with a new puppy.

 Things you’ll need: